zjxdiu/zwork.io/README.md

 ## NOTICE
-The blog is currently on hold due to corrupted source files, with plans to be deleted in 2024.
+The blog is no longer update due to source files lost.

 Please visit my main blog site to view the articles and content.